Lasso and probabilistic inequalities for multivariate point processes: Lasso estimate and oracle inequality

-for any $S$-sparse vector $x$ (see the seminal paper \cite{CT05}).
-As mentioned, the main contributions of this paper is not to obtain assumptions as weak as possible on the matrix $G$, but rather to prove that Assumption \eqref{normlower} is satisfied with large probability.
-We adapt the same approach as \cite{RV2, RV3} and to a lesser extent as Section~2.1 of \cite{CT} or \cite{RV1}.
+In the sequel, we prove that assumption \eqref{normlower} is satisfied with large probability by using the same approach as \cite{RV2,RV3} and to a lesser extent as Section~2.1 of \cite{CT} or \cite{RV1}.
 Section~\ref{sec:hawkes} is in particular mainly devoted to show that \eqref{normlower} holds with large probability for the multivariate Hawkes processes.

 For Theorem~\ref{th:oracle} to be of interest, the condition on the martingale, condition \eqref{Coeffcontrol}, needs to hold with large probability as well.
-Therefore, one of the main contribution of the paper is to provide new sharp concentration inequalities that are satisfied by multivariate point processes.
+From this control, we deduce convenient data-driven $\ell_1$-weights that are the key parameters of our estimate.
+Note that our estimation procedure does not depend on the value of $c$ in \eqref{normlower}.
+So knowing the latter is not necessary for implementing our procedure.
+Therefore, one of the main contributions of the paper is to provide new sharp concentration inequalities that are satisfied by multivariate point processes.
 This is the main goal of Theorem~\ref{th:weakBer} in Section~\ref{sec:Bernstein} where we establish Bernstein type inequalities for martingales.
 We apply it to the control of \eqref{Coeffcontrol}.
-This allows us to derive the following result, which specifies the choice of the $d_\p$'s needed to obtain the oracle inequality with large probability. \begin{Th} Let $N=(N\m)_{m=1,...,M}$ be a multivariate counting process with predictable intensities $\lambda\m_t$ and almost surely finite corresponding compensator $\Lambda\m_t$.
-Define
+This allows us to derive the following result, which specifies the choice of the $d_\p$'s needed to obtain the oracle inequality with large probability.